Cortana is Microsoft's digital assistant. It was originally developed for Windows Phone 8.1 and is included in Windows 10.

-On Windows smartphones, Cortana can initiate phone calls, send and read text messages and answer questions using the Bing search engine.
+On Windows smartphones, Cortana can initiate phone calls, send and read text messages, and answer questions using the Bing search engine.
 Users can launch Cortana by tapping the Cortana app or the search icon.
-An active listening feature also allows the user to simply say, "Hey Cortana" to launch the program without touching the phone.
+An active listening feature also allows the user to simply say, "Hey Cortana," to launch the program without touching the phone.

-On Windows 10 desktops, Cortana can open programs, find files, and read or send email messages.
+On Windows 10 desktops, Cortana can open programs, find files and read or send email messages.
 Users can either type a request to Cortana or turn on the microphone and speak to the program.
-Cortana integrates with Microsoft's new Web browser, Microsoft Edge, and Internet Explorer (IE).
-Microsoft delivers Cortana's updates independently from Windows 10 operating system updates so Cortana can receive updates more frequently.
+Cortana integrates with Microsoft's new web browser, Microsoft Edge, and Internet Explorer (IE).
+In Edge, users can simply highlight a word or phrase, and Cortana displays more information on the topic.